Max-Schmeling/excel-essential-tools/README.md

 I developed [another addin](https://github.com/Max-Schmeling/excel-contact-tools) for Excel, which can considerably reduce the time you spend in Excel, when working with contact information, such as when you're working in a human resource department.

 # What can the addin do for you?
 The addin is especially useful for users who work with large tables, because it features tools for navigating in worksheets quickly.
-One feature which I have been using regularly allows you to find duplicates in the columns of a table, and shows you which columns are primary keys (100% unique items).
-Check out the screenshots, to see the available tools:
+It also features tools to manipulate multiple cells at once, such as removing whitespace characters, or adding a certain string to multiple cells at a specific position.
+One feature which I have been using regularly allows you to find duplicates in the columns of a table (see *Detect duplicates*), and shows you which columns are primary keys (100% unique items).
+Check out the screenshots, to see all available tools:
 <p align="center">
   <img width="100%" src="/screenshots/menu_select.png">
 </p>